AmanSilawat/Course--Chrome-Extensions-v2/README.md

 ---

 1. **browser action** <br>
-   No Access to any chrome API.
-   Make a extension popup view on click your extension icon.
+   No Access to any chrome API and doesn't use inline script in popup.html.
+Make a extension popup view on click your extension icon.<br>
    Use browser actions to put icons in the main Google Chrome toolbar, to the right of the address bar.
 In addition to its icon, a browser action can have a tooltip, a badge, and a popup.
    <br />
     ```json
     {
         "name": "My extension",
-        ...
+        //...
         "browser_action": {
             "default_icon": {                    // optional
             "16": "images/icon16.png",           // optional